pluskid/Mocha.jl/docs/tutorial/mnist.rst

 .. code-block:: julia

-   add_coffee_break(solver,
-       Snapshot("snapshots", auto_load=true), every_n_iter=5000)
+   add_coffee_break(solver, Snapshot(exp_dir), every_n_iter=5000)

-Here ``"snapshots"`` is the name of the directory you want to save snapshots to.
-By setting ``auto_load`` to true, Mocha will automatically search and resume from the last saved snapshots.

-If you additionally set ``also_load_solver_state`` to false, Mocha will load the saved network as initialization, but pretend to be training from scratch.
-This could be useful if you are fine tuning based on some pre-trained network.
+Note we are passing ``exp_dir`` to the constructor of the ``Snapshot`` coffee break.
+The snapshots will be saved into that directory.
+And according to our configuration of the solver above, the latest snapshots will be automatically loaded by the solver if you run this script again.

 In order to see whether we are really making progress or simply overfitting, we also wish to see the performance on a separate